fubar2/galaxy_tf_overlay/README.md

 Scientists who would like to use their own code in Galaxy workflows, but do not yet have the skills required to create new tools.

-## Installation quick start for those in a hurry
+## Installation and very quick start instructions

 Clone this github repository in a convenient directory, and use *localtf.sh*  to bootstrap, configure and build a new development server, with the following shell commands.
 It will install galaxy in a new and disposable directory, *galaxytf*.: